Fire Retardant polyester fabric

-Finding out the exact weight of a fabric can be a little tricky at times and it doesn’t help matters when one company may use a slightly different method than another.
-We need to know the weight of the fabric before working with it, this is even more important when buying fabric online when you can physically feel the fabric.
+Finding out exact fabric weights can be a little tricky at times and it doesn’t help matters when one company may use a slightly different method than another.
+We need to know the weight of the fabric before working with it, therefore you can get a better idea of what you can do with it.
+Knowing the weight is even more important when buying fabric online when you can physically feel the fabric.

 Velvet is a fantastic versatile fabric, curtains, upholstery, cushions, clothing, velvet will work for all.
 This is because it gives fantastic texture & is pretty hard wearing so you can think it is a purchase to last.
 Our sofa at home is covered a velvet & it still looks brand new, despite being used every day for over a year now.